jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Luke Olson</b> is a undergraduate student with a major in Computer Science and a minor in Bioinformatics.
+<b>Luke Olson</b> is an undergraduate student with a major in Computer Science and a minor in Bioinformatics.
 </div>